Jamaki5/Next-Website/README.md

 yarn start PORT
 ```

 Replace the PORT with the port you want.
-In this repo is also Dockerfile you can run, to build a Docker container.
+In this repo is also a Dockerfile you can run, to build a Docker container.
 Note that you have to give the Container a port when you start it.

 # Env